kscherich/Whose_Line_is_it_Anyway/README.md

 A repository of code from a machine learning project to classify Jane Austen and J.K.
 Rowling quotes.
 Written in jupyter notebooks.

-A full write up in Medium.com coming soon!
+A full write up at medium.com/@kscherich

 ## Structure